iamlongalong/dockerimages/README.md

   - docker-compose.yml file
   - Interactive selection from available Docker images
 - Option to merge multiple images into a single tar file or save them separately
+- Support for gzip compression of tar files

 ## Installation